Nauheimer/swtp-ocr/README.md

-# SWTP-1 KI OCR
+# Document based OCR solution

-Extension of the feedback system of the THM
+A solution to automaticaly scan an compare handwritten documents.

 ## If you want to contribute have a look into the contributing guidelines